Trump, finally, takes the coronavirus emergency seriously - KEYT | KCOY

 And Trump’s apparent sudden decision to take the novel coronavirus seriously leaves him racing to catch up with state governors and mayors who have been complaining for days about the failure of federal authorities to provide more testing kits and to prepare for the nation’s hospitals to be inundated.

-“This is a national problem and we need federal leadership,” New York Gov. Andrew Cuomo said at a briefing on Monday as he prepared to essentially shut down his state, earning him a rebuke from Trump, who said Cuomo should do more.
+“This is a national problem and we need federal leadership,” Cuomo said at a briefing on Monday as he prepared to essentially shut down his state.

 Trump warns crisis may not break until July or August